-The increasing reliance of the EU on sh from elsewhere
+The increasing reliance of the EU on fish from elsewhere

-The New Economics Foundation (NEF) has estimated the degree of self-sufficiency in fish consumption achieved by the EU as a whole and for each of its member states; self-sufficiency is defined as the capacity of EU member states to meet demand for fish from their own waters.
-We have expressed the degree of selfsufficiency in the form of a ‘fish dependence day’.
-Based on a member state’s or a region’s total annual fish consumption, the fish dependence day is the date in the calendar when it will start to depend on fish from elsewhere because its own supplies have been depleted.
+nef (the new economics foundation) has estimated the degree of self-sufficiency in fish consumption achieved by the EU as a whole and for each of its member states; self-sufficiency is defined as the capacity of EU member states to meet demand for fish from their own waters.
+We have expressed the degree of self-sufficiency in the form of a ‘fish dependence day’.
+Based on a member state’s or a region’s total annual fish consumption, the fish dependency day is the date in the calendar when it will start to depend on fish from elsewhere because its own supplies have been depleted.

-For the EU as a whole, fish dependence day is now 6 July, indicating that almost one-half of fish consumed in the EU is sourced from non-EU waters.
-Last year, it was 2 July; the year before, it was 9 July.
-Compared to 2011, this is positive news as the EU marginally reduces its reliance on fish from non-EU waters by four days.
-Whilst it is still too early to say, we hope that the results mark a change in the trend and a sign that overfishing is diminishing in EU waters.
+For the EU as a whole, fish dependence day is now 8 July, indicating that almost one-half of fish consumed in the EU is sourced from non-EU waters.
+Last year, it was 6 July; the year before, it was 2 July.
+Compared to 2011 and 2012, this is positive news as the EU marginally reduces its reliance on fish from non-EU waters by two days and overall its levels of fish dependence show a trend towards stabilisation around early July.
+Whilst it is still too early to say, we hope the fact that levels of dependence are not increasing marks a change in the trend and a sign that overfishing is diminishing in EU waters.
 All else being equal, this would manifest itself as improving self-sufficiency.
 Currently, however, the level of EU self-sufficiency is too low and the degree of overexploitation in EU waters too high.
-From 2000 to last year’s assessment, the EU’s fish dependence day had fallen earlier and earlier in the year, and is still three weeks earlier than in 2000.
+From 2000 to last year’s assessment, the EU’s fish dependence day had fallen earlier and earlier in the year until 2007, and is still three and a half weeks earlier than in 2000.

-Restoring 43 fish stocks (out of more than 150 EU stocks) to their maximum sustainable yield would increase the EU’s self-sufficiency levels by more than two months (69 days), moving its fish dependence day to 14 September.
-If directed only to human food consumption, rebuilding stocks could provide for the annual consumption of 90 million EU27 citizens.
+Restoring 43 out of 150 stocks to their maximum sustainable yield would increase the EU’s self-sufficiency levels by more than two months (73 days), moving its fish dependence day to 19 September.
+If directed only to human food consumption, rebuilding European stocks could provide for the annual consumption of 160 million people; of which 90 million would be EU27 citizens.

 Member states with little or no access to EU waters, such as Austria, Slovakia, and Slovenia, evidently become fish dependent early in the year.
 More surprising, however, is that many member states with greater access to EU waters are also fish dependent early in the year.
 These include Spain, Portugal, Italy, Germany, and France – all of whom source more than one-half of their fish from non-EU waters.

-Our calculations include domestic aquaculture (fish farming) in EU countries, a growing enterprise that has served to marginally offset the overexploitation of EU fish stocks but has not itself been responsible for reversing the trend of increasing fish dependence that has taken place over the past decade.
-Nonetheless, without aquaculture, the EU’s fish dependence would be 11 June; for big aquaculture producers such as Spain, France, Italy, and Greece, their respective national fish Dependence day would occur more than one month earlier.
+Our calculations include domestic aquaculture (fish farming) in EU countries, a growing enterprise that has served to marginally offset the overexploitation of EU fish stocks but has not itself been responsible for reversing the trend in fish dependence that has taken place over the past years.
+Nonetheless, if we discount aquaculture, the EU’s fish dependence day moves forward to 13 June; for big aquaculture producers such as Spain, France, Italy, and Greece, their respective national fish dependence day would occur more than one month earlier.
 Similarly, restoring EU fish stocks would result in significant gains in self-sufficiency levels.

 In a context of finite resources and growing populations, the current EU model is unsustainable.
-The EU’s increasing fish dependence has implications for the sustainability of fish stocks globally, which are also overfished, and for the communities that depend on them.
+The EU’s high levels of fish dependence have implications for the sustainability of fish stocks globally, which are also overfished, and for the communities that depend on them.

 The reform of the EU’s Common Fisheries Policy (CFP) offers a perfect opportunity to put the structures in place to turn this situation around.
 To transform the management of the EU’s marine resources, the new CFP needs to provide a policy framework that will restore marine ecosystems to healthy levels and deliver a fair allocation of resources.
 At a minimum this will require the following actions.